 There are two ways to receive Medicare Prescription Drug Part D coverage.
-One is by enrolling in what is called a Stand-Alone Part D Drug Plan.
-This is for people who only have Original Medicare, a Medicare Supplement, or a special type of Medicare Advantage Plan calls a Private Fee For Service (PFFS) Plan.
-The second way to have Medicare Prescription Drug Part D coverage is by enrolling in a Medicare Advantage Plan that includes drug coverage (MAPD).
+The first is by enrolling in what is called a Stand-Alone Part D Drug Plan.
+This Medicare prescription plan is for people who only have Original Medicare, a Medicare Supplement Plan, or a special type of Medicare Advantage Plan called a Private Fee For Service (PFFS) Plan.
+The second way to have Medicare Prescription Drug Part D coverage is by enrolling in a Medicare Advantage Plan that includes prescription drug coverage (MAPD).

 Understand that some drug plans limit the coverage of select medications.
-Also, don't assume all drugs are included in every plan.
-That's why it makes good sense for you to examine a drug formulary (the list of covered drugs) prior to deciding which prescription drug plan is best
+Also, don't assume all medicines are included in every plan.
+That's why it makes good sense for you to examine a drug formulary (the list of covered drugs) prior to deciding which prescription drug plan is best suited to your specifications.

 We're here to help.
-Call us any time with questions.
+Call any time with questions about prescription supplement plans.
 We would love to hear from you.